 The Court uses external contractors to help it both in relation to the judicial purpose and the administrative purpose.
 Where it does so, it provides personal information to them as required to enable them to provide services to the Court.

 Information about a case or administrative information may be used to help evaluate and improve the Court’s services or to contact people involved in cases for research or an evaluation.
 Such research may be conducted by people outside the Court, such as academic researchers.
 If this arises, the Court may contact you and ask if you wish to take part.
 Your choice whether or not to take part in any research is absolutely free and will not affect any matter you have before the Court.
 It is not compulsory to take part in research or an evaluation if we ask you to do so, and you may refuse.

-The Courts are not likely to disclose information or documents of an administrative nature to overseas recipients other than in accordance with rights of access under the Freedom of Information and Privacy Acts.
-As these events will depend on lawful requests having been made, the Courts cannot say in what countries the recipients are likely to be located.
+The Court is not likely to disclose information or documents of an administrative nature to overseas recipients other than in accordance with rights of access under the Freedom of Information and Privacy Acts.
+As these events will depend on lawful requests having been made, the Court cannot say in what countries the recipients are likely to be located.

 How we protect personal information

-The Courts take reasonable steps to protect the personal information they hold against loss, unauthorised access, use, modification or disclosure and against other misuse.
+The Court takes reasonable steps to protect the personal information they hold against loss, unauthorised access, use, modification or disclosure and against other misuse.
 As a general practice, information provided to us is used for the purposes for which it was provided.
 Information to which the Privacy Act 1988 applies is collected, used and stored and maintained in accordance with that Act.

 Physical protections for records include the Courts’ own premises being secured against unauthorised access and physical security for hard copy records.
 The measures taken for soft copy records also include storing electronic files in secure facilities, encryption of data, regular backups of data we hold, audit and logging mechanisms and physical access restrictions.